Gate Checking a Stroller: Is It Safe? Everything Parents Need to Know

 Step What you do Why it matters

-2 Confirm airline policies Avoid surprises
+2 Confirm airline policies Helps you avoid last-minute problems

 What Happens to Your Stroller at TSA?